ibexa/documentation-developer/docs/guide/personalization.md

 ## Running a full content export

-!!!
-Exporting content is crucial for providing recommendations
+!!! caution "Exporting content is crucial for providing recommendations"

     If the content export does not work, your recommendations will not work as well.
     Required data like URIs, titles etc. will be missing and cannot be delivered in the recommendation response.